-The program provider has adequate facilities, equipment and teaching resources, as well as staff who are qualified, capable and sufficient in number, to enable students to attain the current National Competency Standards for the Registered Nurse.
+The program provider has adequate facilities, equipment and teaching resources, as well as staff who are qualified, capable and sufficient in number, to enable students to meet the current National Competency Standards for the Registered Nurse.

-- 7.1 Staff, facilities, equipment and other teaching resources are sufficient in quality and quantity for the anticipated student population and any planned increase. - 7.2 Students have sufficient and timely access to academic and clinical teaching staff to support their learning. - 7.3 A balance of academic, clinical, technical and administrative staff appropriate to meeting teaching, research and governance commitments. - 7.4 Staff recruitment strategies are culturally inclusive and reflect population diversity in Australia. - 7.5 Documented position descriptions for teaching staff, clearly articulating roles, reporting relationships, responsibilities and accountabilities. - 7.6 The head of program is a registered nurse who holds a current Australian general registration, who has no conditions on their registration relating to conduct, and who holds a relevant post-graduate qualification. - 7.7 Staff teaching and assessing nursing practice related subjects are registered nurses and have relevant clinical and academic experience. - 7.8 Academic staff are qualified in the relevant discipline for their level of teaching, to at least one qualification standard higher than the program of study being taught or with equivalent professional experience. - 7.9 In cases where an academic staff member's tertiary qualifications do not include nursing, their qualifications and experience are relevant to the subject areas they are teaching. - 7.10 Processes to ensure academic staff have a sound understanding of contemporary scholarship and professional practice in the subject areas they teach. - 7.11 Teaching and learning takes place in an active research environment where academic staff are engaged in research and/or scholarship and/or generating new knowledge.
-Areas of interest, publications, grants and conference papers are documented. - 7.12 Policies and processes to verify and monitor the academic and professional credentials, including registration, of current and incoming staff and evaluate their performance and development needs.
+- 7.1 Staff, facilities, equipment and other teaching resources being in place in sufficient quality and quantity for the anticipated student population and any planned increase. - 7.2 Students having sufficient and timely access to academic and clinical teaching staff to support their learning. - 7.3 A balanced academic, clinical, technical and administrative staff complement being in place that is appropriate to meeting teaching, research and governance commitments. - 7.4 Staff recruitment strategies being in place that are culturally inclusive and reflect population diversity in Australia. - 7.5 Documented position descriptions for teaching staff being in place that clearly articulate roles, reporting relationships, responsibilities and accountabilities. - 7.6 The head of program being a registered nurse who holds a current Australian general registration, who has no conditions on their registration relating to conduct, and who holds a relevant post-graduate qualification. - 7.7 Staff teaching and assessing subjects, including workplace experience, who are registered nurses with relevant clinical and academic experience. - 7.8 Academic staff being qualified in the relevant discipline for their level of teaching, to at least one qualification standard higher than the program being taught or with equivalent professional experience. - 7.9 Qualifications and experience relevant to the subject areas being taught in cases where an academic staff member's tertiary qualifications do not include nursing. - 7.10 Processes being in place to ensure academic staff have a sound understanding of contemporary scholarship and professional practice in the subject areas they teach. - 7.11 Teaching and learning taking place in an active research environment in which academic staff are engaged in research and/or scholarship and/or generating new knowledge and in which areas of interest, publications, grants and conference papers are documented. - 7.12 Policies and processes being in place to verify and monitor the academic and professional credentials and registration of current and incoming staff and evaluate their performance and development needs.

-Standard 8: Management of Workplace Experience
+Standard 8: Management of workplace experience

-The program provider ensures that every student is given supervised workplace experiences conducted in an environment(s) providing suitable opportunities and conditions for students to attain the current National Competency Standards for the Registered Nurse.
+The program provider ensures that every student is given supervised workplace experiences conducted in an environment(s) providing suitable opportunities and conditions for students to meet the current National Competency Standards for the Registered Nurse.